skoc3r/Data-Science-Projects/README.md

   - Identifies and ranks the top 10 exoplanets with the highest Earth similarity
   - Visualizes the ESI distribution to highlight trends in planetary characteristics

+### 3. Centers for Medicaid and Medicare Services Claims Data Analysis with PySpark and FPGrowth
+- **Description**: This project processes CMS inpatient claims data (2008–2010) to uncover hidden patterns in ICD9 diagnosis and procedure codes using the FPGrowth algorithm.
+The pipeline cleans raw claims data, standardizes codes, and extracts frequent item sets and association rules to reveal significant healthcare trends.
+- **Tools Used**: Python, PySpark, Pandas, NumPy
+- **Key Features**:
+  - Preprocesses CMS claims data by filtering out non-ICD9 columns and labelling diagnosis and procedure codes.
+  - Leverages PySpark DataFrame operations to efficiently process large-scale healthcare datasets.
+  - Implements the FPGrowth algorithm to mine frequent item sets and extract meaningful association rules.
+  - Ranks association rules by support, confidence, and lift to highlight significant patterns in patient care.

 ## How to Use
 1. Clone the repository: